Fort Entrance: A Trap For Invaders

 Front IV

-Standing atop the ramparts, you’re greeting by a breathtaking view of Pleasure Bay and Dorchester Harbor.
-If you continue to look left, you can see John F. Kennedy Presidential Library and Museum, Dorchester Gas Tank, and Blue Hills Reservation paint a skyline rich in American history.
-To the right, you can see the Old North Church Tower and Bunker Hill monument.
+Take a moment to admire the beautiful view of Pleasure Bay and Dorchester Harbor from the ramparts.
+On your left, you can see the John F. Kennedy Presidential Library and Museum, the Dorchester Gas Tank, and the lovely Blue Hills Reservation.
+Each of these places tells a story from American history.
+If you turn right, you’ll notice the Old North Church Tower and the Bunker Hill Monument, two iconic landmarks that add to the charm of the skyline.
+Enjoy exploring!

 More than ten thousand years before the Europeans arrived, Native Americans made the Blue Hills area their home.
 The natives referred to themselves as Massachusett, or “people of the great hills.”